shanenbe/Experiments/README.md

 # Collection of experiments on programming and source code

-This repo contains a bunch of N-of-1 experiments.
-Some are older experiments that were originally written in Java and that I converted now to be executed in the browswer.
+This repo contains some N-of-1 experiments.
 You can start each experiment just by clicking on the links in the list below.

 In case you are interested in N-of-1 experiments in programming and software science, you might be interested in the following paper (open access):